Discernment in the Episcopal Diocese of Los Angeles

 - One’s self‐understanding.

-- Community identification/recognition of a call from God.
+- Identification/recognition of a call from God from one’s faith community.

 For a more detailed, one page spreadsheet overview and a discernment glossary, click here.